lrod99/lrod99/README.md

 - 👋 Hi, I’m @lrod99
-- 👀 I’m interested in AI-generated apps custom GPTs PartyRock apps
+- 👀 I’m interested in ai agents n8n
-- 🌱 I’m currently re-learning to code so I can create next-level AI-generated apps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...